 In 1959 the church building was sold to United Pentecostal Church, then Star of Jacob Church.
 It has been the home of New Light Holy Church since 1973.

 A New Suburban Housing Development

-Thus, many residents began to regard the Northern boundary of this new residential neighborhood, rather than the rail road cut, to be the Northern boundary of Oyster Point–soon to be renamed City Point–i.e. the Southern [even-numbered] side of Lamberton St. at Hallock Ave. [nos.
-20-32 Lamberton], continuing over to just before the intersection of Lamberton and Kimberly Ave., and angling down the rear yards of Kimberly to Greenwich Ave. at First St. (This approximately is the Northern boundary of City Point as defined by the New Haven Preservation Trust in its 1982 publication New Haven Historic Resources Inventory.)
+Thus, many residents began to regard the northern boundary of this new residential neighborhood, rather than the rail road cut, to be the northern boundary of Oyster Point—soon to be renamed City Point—i.e. the southern, even-numbered side of Lamberton St. at Hallock Ave. [nos.
+20-32 Lamberton], continuing over to just before the intersection of Lamberton and Kimberly Ave., and angling down the rear yards of Kimberly to Greenwich Ave. at First Street.
+(This approximately is the northern boundary of City Point as defined by the New Haven Preservation Trust in its 1982 publication New Haven Historic Resources Inventory.)

 Bay View Park